TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

          string

    Description
-         In the “types” configuration of a field you can specify on position 4 a string of "extra configuration".
+         In the "types" configuration of a field you can specify on position 4 a string of "extra configuration".
 This string will be the default string of extra options for a field regardless of types configuration.
-         For instance this can be used to create an RTE field without having to worry about special configuration in “types” config.
+         For instance this can be used to create an RTE field without having to worry about special configuration in "types" config.

          This is also the way by which you can enable the RTE for FlexForm fields.